Willie Fennell

-He appeared in numerous films, TV movies, miniseries and series, but is probably best known for his longer running roles in The Young Doctors as Arthur Simmonds and Sons and Daughters as Spider Webb.
+He is probably best known for his recurring role in TV series The Young Doctors as Arthur Simmonds and Sons and Daughters as Spider Webb.

 Biography

 Early life

 Fennell was born to William Hugh Fennell, a vocational trainer, and his wife Alma Doris (née Tie).
-After finding employment as a travelling salesman, he pursued interests in scriptwriting, tap dancing, radio entertaining and comedy theatre, before World War II beckoned, he served with Citizen Military Forces and then the Australian Imperial Force.
+Prior to his performance career he found employment as a travelling salesman, he pursued interests in scriptwriting, tap dancing, radio entertaining and comedy theatre, before World War II beckoned, he served with Citizen Military Forces and then the Australian Imperial Force.
 After being promoted to sergeant he was discharged, on 28 April 1944, taking a position with the Department of Civil Aviation Civil Aviation Force.
 He started appearing in theatre roles from 1947.

 Writing career/stage and radio

 He became interested in scriptwriting and wrote a radio program based on the comic strip characters Blondie and Dagwood.
 As character Phooey Fennell, a BBC race caller he started appearing on radio programs and scripted and starred in the popular radio series Life With Dexter during the 1950s and 1960s, which ran for more than 500 episodes and was also sold to New Zealand and South Africa radio, and also wrote a series of books collecting the scripts of the radio show including Life with Dexter, Dexter Loses His Head, Dexter Sings, More Life with Dexter, My Third Life with Dexter, The Desert Island Wreckers, Dexter's Court, Dexter's Fit, Dexter Gets the Point, Car-razy Life with Dexter, Dexter and Ashleigh Muddle On and Dexter Detects.
 Fennell also wrote a book of poetry and humorous sketches entitled Mad Stuff.
-After the advent of television to Australia, he became a notable character actor, appearing in numerous stage productions, most notably Alan Seymour's The One Day of the Year.